Protecting Children and Heirs from Divorce and Litigation

 - Domestic Asset Protection Trust

-Call Franklin, Tennessee Attorney Daniel Perry to Protect Your Children's Inheritance from Divorce, Creditors, Lawsuits, and Other Predators
+Call Brentwood, Tennessee Attorney Daniel Perry to Protect Your Children's Inheritance from Divorce, Creditors, Lawsuits, and Other Predators

 When many people think of estate planning, they will rarely think of protecting their children's inheritance from divorce or other future creditors.
 However, 52% of marriages end in divorce and you are much more likely to experience a complete disability as opposed to an untimely death before the age of 50.
 Therefore, this is an aspect that every family should consider when it comes to their estate plannng strategy.
 Otherwise, your children run the risk of losing their inheritance to divorce claims, creditor claims, lawsuits, and other predators.